kotelesroberto/alumier-shopify-test/README.md

 This solution belongs to Alumier.

 I decided to make the tasks done on my localhost and I used Shopify CLI for doing the job done.
-VITE is a recommended framework that supports React / Typescript.
+VITE is a recommended development tool that supports React / Typescript.

 ## Steps